CHNKFLR/Comix/README.md

 - IP-Blacklist
 - Commands (help, reload, kickall, etc..)
 - Whitelist (choose who is allowed to join, or allow all)
-- Customizable Ping Response (MOTD, online players, max players and sample text)
+- Customizable ping response (MOTD, online players, max players and sample text)
 - Colored MOTD
-- Maintenance mode (custom MOTD, custom kick message, custom version string)
+- Maintenance mode (extra MOTD, custom kick message, custom version string)
 - Logging
 - Online/Offline detection for servers (automatically removing and adding to the LB)
 - Custom address and port binding for the Load-Balancer